heyinwong/shakespeare-rag-chatbot/README.md

 # 933 Assignment

 This is the code repo for 933 assignment, based on the previous code from **Character Echoes**.
+The current goal is to redo the code for best practice and delete those unwanted parts.

 ---